CuckooEXE/MouseTrap/README.md

 ![MessageBox Success](imgs/custombinary.png)

 Let's reboot the server again, and... **SUCCESS**!
 The auto-updater worked and executed a binary that we served!
 Though, that's a little odd, the nginx server logs don't show any connections.
 To double-check, I turned off the nginx reverse-proxy, and ran it again, and it worked.
 This means we can succesfully MITM a target and serve them a malicious, custom exectuable.

+## UAC Passthru

+I wanted to see if you could pass through and click "Ok" on a UAC pop-up.
+This isn't anything gamechanging, but I thought it'd be pretty cool to see it work, especially if the malicious binary you served via the AutoUpdate feature requires elevated permissions.
+It would be hard to demonstrate without me taking a video of my phone and computer at the same time (and that could easily be spoofed), but it does in fact work.
+Your keyboard and mouse controls still work when the UAC popup happens.

+## Icons